qtrinh/qpipeline/FASTA.md

 [Extract FASTA sequences from a FASTA file](#extract-fasta-sequences-from-fasta-file)

 There are two ways of extracting FASTA sequences from a FASTA file:
 * use -r argument if there is only one region to extract.
-For example,
+For example, to extract the region chr1:20000-20100 from chr1.fa, do the following:
 ```
 qpipeline fasta -m 1000 -i chr1.fa  -r chr1:20000-20100
 ```